viniciusarruda/llm-enem/README.md

 ## Dataset

 ### ENEM 2022
 The `ENEM 2022` dataset is available under the folder `dataset/enem` in a processed format ready to use with the LLMs.
 The processing procedure was done taking into consideration the [instructions](https://github.com/piresramon/gpt-4-enem/issues/1) given by the author with little modification.
-In order to replicate it, place the replace the original `write_out.py` file with the `dataset/enem/write_out.py` file.
+In order to replicate it, replace the original `write_out.py` file with the `dataset/enem/write_out.py` file.

 For the three-shot formats, it was observed that three prompts have only two examples instead of three, and their ids are: `ENEM_2022_21`, `ENEM_2022_88`, and `ENEM_2022_143`.
 This issue has been [reported](https://github.com/piresramon/gpt-4-enem/issues/1) to the author.